 - Play therapy

 - Collaboration with schools, physicians and community agencies to assure consistent and cooperative treatment

 Specializing in neurodevelopmental disorders, including attention, learning and behavioral problems.

 In addition to the client making an appointment directly with Family Counseling, referrals may be made by physicians, schools, and community agencies.
-Professional staff includes a pediatrician, a licensed psychologist, a nurse practitioner and licensed therapists.
+Professional staff includes a child psychiatrist.
 Learn more about our staff.

 Are you looking for access to community resources for help?

 For mental health crisis management 24 hours/day, seven days/week, call our Access Line at 319-398-6476 or call the Community Crisis Line at Foundation 2 at 319-362-2174 or 800-332-4224.